Warning: This review contains potential plot spoilers.

 But the film that writer/director Corbin Bernsen name checks in his video introduction is Sleepless in Seattle.
 My philosophy is that you respect a film most, Christian or otherwise, by approaching it on its own terms.
 Based on that philosophy, Christian Mingle is first and foremost a Romantic Comedy and only secondarily a Christian film.
 Or that’s how it wants to be thought of.
 And as a RomCom, the film has some issues.
 Some are endemic to that genre, others are particular to the attempts to wed it to a Christian message.
 It’s not particularly funny–in ways that most Romantic Comedies aren’t funny–and it’s not particularly romantic.

 Let’s start with the humor.
-I like the *idea* of Christian Mingle a lot.
-Gwyneth Haden (Chabert), tired of being able to find a “decent” guy, signs up for the Christian dating site despite not…well…actually being a Christian.
+I like the idea of Christian Mingle a lot.
+Gwyneth Haden (Chabert), tired of being unable to find a “decent” guy, signs up for the Christian dating site despite not…well…actually being a Christian.
 The premise has several veins of humor it could mine.
 The satire could turn on it’s protagonist and the silliness of her thinking.
 Or, Gwyneth could become an audience surrogate who is introduced to strange world of Christians (and Christian dating), thus letting Christians laugh at themselves and how silly some of our practices must look to those who haven’t been brought up with similar traditions.

 The film gestures in both directions, but its jokes are half-hearted, as though Bernsen the writer is a little too afraid of giving offense.
 Gwyneth meets her decent guy, Paul Wood (Jonathan Patrick Moore), and attempts to pass for Christian by reading Christianity for Dummies and then The Bible for Dummies.
 She prays a bit too long over her coffee and jumps a bit too quickly to the canned Bible verse she memorized.
 Meanwhile, Paul and his family go out for dinner at a restaurant called Steak ‘n Cakes (featuring steak and cakes).
 Paul’s mom (Morgan Fairchild) sniffs that something seems phony about her son’s new girlfriend.